-The FIX Trading Community committees and working groups are currently involved in a number of global initiatives and a summary is provided here.
+The FIX Trading Community committees, subcommittees and working groups are currently involved in a number of global initiatives and a summary is provided here.

 Interested in joining a FIX Committee, Subcommittee or Working Group?
 Click on ‘Request Membership’ next to the group(s) that you are interested in joining.